beginning of content

 Nutrition

-To find an accredited practising dietitian, who may be able to help manage your Crohn’s disease with diet, visit the Dietitians Association of Australia.
+To find an accredited practising dietitian who may be able to help manage your Crohn’s disease, visit the Dietitians Association of Australia.

 Surgery

-Surgery for Crohn's disease is sometimes needed to remove or widen sections of your bowel that are badly affected by disease.
-The healthy ends of your bowel are usually re-joined to each other.
+Surgery for Crohn's disease is sometimes needed to remove or widen sections of your bowel that are badly affected by the disease.
+The healthy ends of your bowel are usually reconnected to each other.

-Sometimes, a stoma (an artificial opening in your tummy that diverts faeces (poo) into a bag) is needed.
+Sometimes, a stoma (an artificial opening in your tummy that diverts faeces (poo) into a bag outside your body) is needed.
 A stoma can be temporary or permanent.
-It’s normal to feel uneasy about the idea of living with a stoma, but it often greatly improves your quality of life.
+It's normal to feel uneasy about the idea of living with a stoma, but many people find it greatly improves their quality of life.

 Can Crohn’s disease be prevented?